mawrkus/pull-request-review-guide/README.md

 #### Don't be a gatekeeper / Improvements have a threshold

-Maybe we don't always need to have "perfect" code pushed to production?
+Maybe we don't always need to push "perfect" code to production?
 Maybe a good increment in quality is enough?

 Don't place the author in a never-ending cycle of requests for changes, instead, try to strike a balance between code quality, performance, and developer happiness.